 This service was launched under ePIXfab with the

 support of the EU project ESSenTIAL.
-Approximately two runs will start each
+1-2 runs will start each

 VTT requires a design kit license agreement (DKLA) to be signed before gaining access to the MPW process development kit (PDK).
 The DKLA document can be downloaded from here.
 Please send two signed copies to the address indicated.
 You may also send VTT a scanned copy of the signature page to gain faster access to the PDK.

 When you wish to participate in a run, please send a freeform email to email@example.com stating the needed design size, process modules and amount of chips.
 We will then follow with an official quote.

 The MPW runs offer two design sizes: 20 mm x 20 mm and 5 mm x 10 mm.
 The basic price includes either one chip of 20 mm x 20 mm design, or 8 pcs of 5 mm x 10 mm design.
 Option to purchase more of identical chips is also offered.